mr-ravin/aptx_activation/README.md

   - MISH requires more **computation**.
 - **APTx offers similar performance to MISH but with significantly lower computation costs**, making it ideal for resource-constrained environments.

+---

+#### Conclusion

+MISH has similar or even better performance than SWISH which is better than the rest of the activation functions.
+Our proposed activation function APTx behaves similar to MISH but requires lesser mathematical operations in calculating value in forward propagation, and derivatives in backward propagation.
+This allows APTx to train neural networks faster and be able to run inference on low-end computing hardwares such as neural networks deployed on low-end edge-devices with Internet of Things.
+Interestingly, using APTx one can also generate the SWISH(x, ρ) activation function at parameters 𝞪 = 1 , 𝛽 = ρ/2 and γ = ½.

+---

 ### 📜 Copyright License
 ```python
 Copyright (c) 2025 Ravin Kumar